jeremiasivan/SimNOW/empirical_analysis/README.md

 #### Output
 Running the code will create a new folder for each pair of window sizes, starting from the `initial_wsize` and its half (i.e., `initial_wsize/2`).
 Each folder is named incrementally from `1` (hitherto referred as `step`) and comprised of the following folders and files:
-- `perwindow/`: store individual folder for each window, including alignment and tree (if possible)
-    - `wsize.perwindowsum`: summary table that shows if windows are informative or not according to `min_informative_sites` and `IQ-Tree2`
-- `filtered/`: similar with `perwindow/` but with uninformative windows filtered out
 - `step.aic.sum`: table that shows the delta AIC and chromosomal positions for each window(s) pair
+- `wsize/`
+    - `perwindow/`: store individual fasta alignment for each window
+    - `filtered/`: store individual folder for each window, including alignment and tree, but with uninformative windows filtered out
+    - `wsize.perwindowsum`: summary table that shows if windows are informative or not
+    - `wsize.uqtops`: distribution of unique window topologies and their respective frequency

 ### <a id="hmm">HMM</a>
 *(to be implemented later)*